ArnaudBrousseau/x61.fr/data/notes/secrets-of-the-javascript-ninja.md

     addMethod(obj, 'method', function() { /* do something */ });
     addMethod(obj, 'method', function(a) { /* do something with a */ });
     addMethod(obj, 'method', function(a, b) { /* do something with a and b */ });

+## Closures
+Closures are probably one of the most confusing concepts when someone with a classical object-oriented background comes to JavaScript.
+Resig's definition of
+it: **closures allow a function to access all the variables, as well as other functions, that are in scope when the function itself is declared.**
+Later in the chapter: **That's what closures are all about.
+They create a "safety bubble," if you will, of the function and the variables that are in scope at the point of the function's declaration [...]
+This "bubble," containing the function and its variables, stays around as long as the function itself does.**

+Let's look at some code samples to go over the main use cases for closures.

+### Private variables
+    function Counter() {
+        var count = 0; // visibility limited to Counter's inner scope this.increment = function() { count++; }
+        this.getCount = function() { return count; }
+    };
+    // Can't view/modify count from here.
+You have to go through Counter.getCount()

+### Callbacks and timers
+TODO

+### Binding function contexts
+TODO

+### Partially applying functions (Currying)
+TODO

+### Function wrapping
+TODO

+### Immediate functions
+TODO

+## Prototypes
+TODO